 - For patients living with a non-cancer-related life-limiting illness

-Our interdisciplinary team of palliative care physicians, nurse practitioners, clinical nurse specialists, registered nurses, social workers, spiritual care provider and volunteers among others can help you with:
+Our interdisciplinary team of palliative and supportive care physicians, nurse practitioners, clinical nurse specialists, registered nurses, social workers, spiritual care provider and volunteers among others can help you with:

 - Management of pain and symptoms to improve quality of life